nqminds/OpenWRTDocs/README.md

 Restore backup:

-Choose file from the repository backup-mylinkit-2016-06-27.tar.gz
+Choose file from the repository: **backup-mylinkit-2016-06-27.tar.gz**.
+The restore backup options will copy all the files from the archive into the etc directory.

 Press "Upload Archive"